Mokkapps/website/src/content/posts/2018-12-12___the-engineering-behind-my-portfolio-website/index.md

 ![Lighthouse Result](./lighthouse.png)

+## Sentry

+To be able to track errors on my website I use [Sentry](https://www.sentry.io/) which is a open-source error tracking software.
+It can be easily integrated in Gatsby using [gatsby-plugin-sentry](https://www.gatsbyjs.org/packages/gatsby-plugin-sentry/?=sentry#gatsby-plugin-sentry).

 ## Conclusion

 I am really proud of my website and I enjoyed engineering it.
 This website represents myself in the world wide web and I am therefore very interested in its design, quality, accessibility and page views.